TheMartes/themartes/README.md

 <hr>

 I'm a lover of FOSS projects.
-Mainly Elemenatary and Insomnia.
+Mainly Stuff which is [@Elementary](https://github.com/elementary) & [@System76](https://github.com/system76) putting out.
+Although I'm a MacOS Person, I love their work!
 Recently I'm trying to hack our company's internal tools as open source ones!

-- 🎩 FullStack Developer
-- 🎩 Mechanical Keyboard Lover
-- 🎩 Community Manager ❤

-In the not-so-FOSS world, I'm a full stack developer.
+🎩 In the not-so-FOSS world, I'm a full stack developer.
 Tools of our choice are Nest.js, Golang & PHP.

 #### More about me

-- 🔭 I’m currently working on **project alowing better co-operation between projects build by community memebers.**
+- 🔭 I’m currently working on **open-sourcing company private repositories into open-source one & Key-Value DB in golang!**
-- 🌱 I’m currently learning **GraphQL** and **Domain Driven Design**
+- 🌱 I’m currently learning **Rust**.
-- 💬 Ask me about **contributing to Mechanical Keyboard Community**
-- 🎮 My favorite games are **Half Life** and **World of Warcraft**
 - 📺 I love Big Bang Theory & After Life
 - 🙂 Pronouns: **he/him**